crosscon/uc1-integration/guides/building-bao-crosscon-hv.md

 ### Flash with LinkServer

-The `lpc55` tool is to be used only on x86 platforms.
+The `LinkServer` tool is to be used only on x86 platforms.

 To flash with LinkServer, instead of `.bin`, all 3 `.elf` files are required.